andrej5elin/howto_fftw_apple_silicon/README.md

 conda install cython llvm-openmp numpy scipy ipython
 ```

 If you start with a fresh console, there will be no LDFLAGS and CPPFLAGS set... but I assume we still have these from previous compiles, so unset these.
-We will use dylib that comes from conda instead of brew.
+We will use openmp runtime libs that comes from conda instead of brew.

 ```sh
 unset LDFLAGS
 unset CPPFLAGS
 ```

-Next, download and extract pyfftw (version 0.15.0), apply the patch
+Next, download and extract pyfftw (version 0.15.0) and apply the patch and install
 ```sh
 curl -L https://github.com/pyFFTW/pyFFTW/archive/refs/tags/v0.15.0.tar.gz | tar xvf -
 cd pyFFTW-0.15.0